 Swelling after hair transplant is one of the most common post-surgical reactions patients notice in the first few days.
 It affects the forehead, eyes, and upper face, sometimes enough to cause temporary puffiness or tightness around the eyelids.
 While this feels alarming, it’s expected and part of the body’s natural healing process.

-A hair transplant is a medical procedure where a surgeon moves hair follicles from a donor area (usually the back of the scalp) to a bald or thinning area.
+A hair transplant is a medical procedure where a surgeon moves hair follicles from a donor area (the back of the scalp) to a bald or thinning area.
 It’s used to treat permanent hair loss caused by genetics, hormonal changes, or scarring.
 This includes conditions like androgenetic alopecia or traction alopecia.
-For many, it is the only long-term solution to regain natural hair growth and improve self-image.
-Especially in cases where hair loss impacts confidence or social interaction, the procedure is life-changing.
+For many, it is a long-term solution for regaining hair density in areas affected by permanent hair loss.
+Hair loss can affect confidence and social interaction for some patients, which is often a key motivation for seeking treatment.

 Swelling happens after a hair transplant because fluid builds up in the scalp and forehead area during and after the operation.
 Local anesthesia, saline injections, and micro-wound trauma all contribute to this.
 The fluid naturally moves downward due to gravity, which is why some patients experience a swollen head after hair transplant or puffy eyes for a few days after surgery.
 The skin reacts to the incisions and fluid with inflammation, causing temporary swelling as part of the healing phase.

-Having swelling from hair transplant is totally normal.
-It is a routine side effect, not a complication.
+Swelling after a hair transplant is a routine side effect, not a complication.
 Swelling begins within 48 hours of the surgery and lasts up to 3–5 days.
 In some cases, it causes temporary difficulty in opening the eyes or mild headaches, but it rarely requires medical treatment.

 Swelling after hair transplant is most noticeable in FUT, and relatively noticeable in procedures using larger graft numbers or extensive FUE sessions, especially when combined with higher saline use during implantation.